-Yanis Varoufakis is a thinker I have long admired.
-Few public intellectuals match his blend of tenacity, contrarian flair, and gift for storytelling—talents that won him a global following.
-Though I disagree with him on nearly every issue, his arguments often challenge my thinking.
-But his latest critique—targeting stablecoins and the GENIUS Act—betrays a deep confusion about both the tech and the law.
-He claims these digital tokens carry five “supersized systemic risks.”
-They do not.
-The essay takes each charge in turn.
+Yanis Varoufakis is a thinker I’ve long admired.
+Few public intellectuals match his mix of tenacity, contrarian flair, and gift for storytelling, talents that have earned him a global following.
+Though I disagree with him on nearly every issue, disagreeing with him is usually a workout for the mind.
+However, his latest piece criticising stablecoins and the GENIUS Act is just an exercise in confusion.
+His arguments betray a deep misunderstanding of both the technology and the legislisation.
+He claims stablecoins pose five “supersized systemic risks,” but each of those claims is simply wrong.
+This essay takes each charge in turn and explains why every one of his takes falls apart.

-He claims stablecoin issuers might issue more tokens than they hold in reserves or invest in illiquid, high-yield assets, risking a bank-run-style collapse.
-But this is flatly incorrect.
-The bill requires strict 1:1 backing with high-quality liquid assets like cash and short-term Treasuries, along with robust disclosures and audits.
-These safeguards are far stricter than those applied to traditional fractional reserve banks, which also issue dollar claims on a ledger and promise convertibility.
+Yanis argues that stablecoin issuers will overextend themselves, issuing more tokens than they hold in reserves and investing in illiquid, high yield assets, risking a bank run style collapse.
+I am amazed he is making this claim; it is clear he has not read the GENIUS Act (which makes me confused about how he had the confidence to write such a strongly worded opinion).
+He should know that GENIUS explicitly requires strict one to one backing with high quality liquid assets such as cash and short term Treasuries, along with robust disclosure and audit standards.
+These safeguards are far stricter than those applied to traditional fractional reserve banks, who also issue dollar claims and promise convertibility.
+His argument, in short, describes something that the law directly prohibits.

 His next critique is that as deposits shift from banks to stablecoins, demand for short-term Treasury bills (T-bills) rises, pushing their yields down.
 To stem the outflow, banks raise deposit rates, supposedly causing long-term interest rates to rise.
 This widening gap will steepen the yield curve and signal financial instability.
 But this logic doesn’t hold up: